Pottery

 Ceramic

-Second to third quarter of the sixth century BC (Lydian or Late Lydian)
+Second to third quarter of 6th c BC (Lydian or Late Lydian)

 Pottery